emnh/js-to-reasonml-transpiler/README.md

 Check it out [Live on GitHub Pages](https://emnh.github.io/js-to-reasonml-transpiler).

-Just started on this.
-Will be a helper script to port small examples from JS to ReasonML.
-Don't expect too much.
-Should be mainly for generating a baseline for externs, unless it grows to something bigger :p .
+This is a helper script to port small examples from JS to ReasonML.
+It should be mainly for generating a baseline for externals, unless it grows to something bigger :p .
 Requires to actually run the code with eval because it will inspect the types for declaration at runtime.

 Why eval and not flow?
 I tried flow and it wasn't able to infer much, while evaling the code gets all types without much effort.
 Conditional code paths may